All Episodes

 This is an absurd proposition.

-It is beneath the intellectual quotient we believe exists in the drive-by media, learned journalists, who are informed more so than the average American.
+It is beneath the intellectual quotient we believe exists in the drive-by media, learned journalists who are informed more so than the average American.

-This episode is indicating that they don't know diddly squat and they make no effort to learn, and they make no effort to inform themselves.
+This episode is indicating that they don't know diddly squat and they make no effort to learn and they make no effort to inform themselves.

-They have an action line when they see something that fits the action line, bam.
+When they see something that fits the action line, bam.

-Michael J. Fox, anybody who has Parkinson's disease, who believes embryonic stem cell research is the answer, a possible answer, possible cure.
+Michael J. Fox, anybody who has Parkinson's disease, who believes embryonic stem cell research is the answer, a possible answer, possible cure, they have a right to speak up.

 Absolutely.

-Can say whatever you want, but you don't get insurance against criticism if you're wrong.
+You can say whatever you want, but you don't get insurance against criticism if you're wrong.

 Diane, does it not matter to you whether the substance of what somebody says is correct or not?

-There is no evidence, no evidence, and Fox knows this, his embry his his Fox Michael J. Fox Foundation invests in these various experiments and research studies.
+Michael J. Fox Foundation invests in these various experiments and research studies.

 There's no evidence that embryonic stem cell research shows promise for curing anything right now.

-Mary Davenport, MD, obstetrician, gynecologist, a fellow of the American College of Obstructrics and Gynacology, writing today at the American Thinker.
+In fact, let me take you not to my words, but to the words of a doctor, Mary Davenport, MD, obstetrician, gynecologist, a fellow of the American College of Obstretrics and Gynecology, writing today at the American Thinker.

 It's entitled The Unconscionable Claims of Michael J. Fox.

-The popular and appealing star has taken to the airwaves in Senate battleground states Missouri, Maryland, and New Jersey, with a highly misleading ad urging defeat of Republican senatorial candidates opposing the use of taxpayer dollars to fund new embryonic stem cell line research.
+The popular and appealing star has taken to the airwaves in Senate battleground states, Missouri, Maryland, and New Jersey with a highly misleading ad urging defeat of Republican senatorial candidates opposing the use of taxpayer dollars to fund new embryonic stem cell line research.

-He states stem cell research offers hope to millions of Americans with diseases like diabetes, Alzheimer's, and Parkinson's, but George Bush and Michael Steele would put limits on the most promising stem cell research.
+He states, stem cell research offers hope to millions of Americans with diseases like diabetes, Alzheimer's, and Parkinson's, but George Bush and Michael Steele would put limits on the most promising stem cell research.

-Dr. Davenport's right, uh Dr. Davenport writes, Mr. Fox and his ad sponsors are guilty of conflating embryonic stem cell research, which the GOP candidates and many Americans oppose for destroying a human life in the name of curing other people's diseases, with stem cell research in general.
+Dr. Davenport's right, Dr. Davenport writes, Mr. Fox and his ad sponsors are guilty of conflating embryonic stem cell research, which the GOP candidates and many Americans oppose for destroying a human life in the name of curing other people's diseases, with stem cell research in general, which includes adult stem cell research and umbilical cord blood stem cell research.

 The only limits in question are on federal funding of new embryonic stem cell lines requiring the sacrifice of new embryos.

-Private and state funded research is ongoing.
+Private and state-funded research is ongoing.

-The implicit claim that research based on new embryos is the most promising is absurd, completely unsupported by scientific literature and an insult to voters, based as it is on the assumption that they are incapable of understanding the issue.
+The implicit claim that research based on new embryos is the most promising is absurd, completely unsupported by scientific literature, and an insult to voters based as it is on the assumption that they are incapable of understanding the issue.

-Too stupid to tell the difference is the elitist assumption underlying the campaign, and yet here is Diane Sawyer asking brilliantly, well hell if you're Have Parkinson's and you believe embryonic stem cell research is the answer, possible answer, possible cure, don't you have a right to speak up?
+And yet here is Diane Sawyer asking brilliantly, well, hell, if you have Parkinson's and you believe embryonic stem cell research is the answer, possible answer, possible cure, don't you have a right to speak up?

 Yeah, and you even have a right to be wrong, but you don't have a right to have impunity when you say it.

-Does it not matter whether what he's saying is correct, Diane or not?
+Does it not matter whether what he's saying is correct, Diane, or not?

 Does it not matter?